 For a new artist, being "bad" could be discouraging.
 It's hard to continue when everything you do is nothing compared to others.
 Well, I was listening to the podcast Ear Biscuits, and here's what Rhett had to say about it: "I think hopefully one of the things that has been demonstrated here is that: if you … Continue reading To all new artists:

 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
-We design something new all together, knowing the world … Continue reading An artist’s fear
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
+We design something new all together, knowing someone will see it one day.
+But that's the exact concept … Continue reading An artist’s fear